JamiePringle/EZfate/README.md

-# Please direct questions to James Pringle, University of New Hampshire, jpringle@unh.edu
+# Please direct questions to James Pringle, University of New Hampshire, jpringle@unh.edu.
+This is beta software for now, so anticipate evolution of the code and product.
+A first official release is planned for early summer 2023.

 # EZfate -- global (soon) estimates of connectivity in and near the coastal ocean.

-## Software for analysis of precomputed Lagrangian Pathways from Mercator 1/12th degree ocean model
+## Software in R for obtaining and analyzing precomputed Lagrangian Pathways computed with currents from the Mercator 1/12th degree ocean model

 This repository contains code for analyzing precomputed Lagrangian pathways in the coastal ocean from the System For Global Ocean Physical Analysis At 1/12° as described [in this data sheet](https://www.mercator-ocean.eu/wp-content/uploads/2017/02/SYSTEM-sheet-_PSY4V3R1_2017.pdf).
 The particle tracking was made with oceanParcels, a python package described in at [oceanparcels.org](https://oceanparcels.org/).